-In the last few articles, we have explored different aspects of the Excel VLOOKUP function.
-If you have been following us closely, by now you should be an expert in this area : )
+In a few earlier articles, we explored different aspects of the Excel VLOOKUP function.
+If you have been following us closely, by now you should be an expert in this area :)

-However, it's not without a reason that many Excel specialists consider VLOOKUP to be one of the most intricate Excel functions.
-It has a ton of limitations and specificities, which are the source of various problems and errors.
+However, it's not without reason that many Excel specialists consider VLOOKUP to be one of the most intricate Excel functions.
+It has a ton of limitations, which are the source of various problems and errors.

-In this article, you will find simple explanations of VLOOKUP's #N/A, #NAME and #VALUE error messages as well as solutions and fixes.
-We will start with the most frequent cases and most obvious reasons why vlookup is not working, so it might be a good idea to check out the below troubleshooting steps in order.
+In this article, you will find simple explanations of the main causes of VLOOKUP errors such as #N/A, #NAME and #VALUE, as well as their solutions and fixes.
+We will start with the most obvious reasons why VLOOKUP is not working, so it might be a good idea to check out the below troubleshooting steps in order.

 It's always a good idea to check the most obvious thing first : ) Misprints frequently occur when you are working with really large data sets consisting of thousands of rows, or when a lookup value is typed directly in the formula.